 Dwell Alerts – Dwelling or loitering can indicate intent to commit a crime, especially when people are lingering in entryways or facilities that store valuable inventory.
 When more people than expected are dwelling in a certain area, a video-based alert can make the security staff aware of environmental changes so they can respond quickly.

 Face Recognition Alerts – Where facial recognition technology is allowed, security teams can use it to pinpoint suspects based on digital images extracted from video or externally imported and send out real-time alerts to proactively manage a situation.
 For instance, security staff can extract images of suspects from different shoplifting incidents and assemble a suspect watchlist based on video surveillance footage.
 When a suspect from a watchlist is detected entering the shopping center, security can be on high alert and track the suspected shoplifter, intervening if a repeat offense is surveilled.
 This alert could also deploy security staff to the area to deter future attempts.

-Real-time alerts help both security and operations staff to increase their situational awareness, detect unusual and excessive loitering, monitor crowds or queues, and accelerate responses to emergencies, threats or suspicious behavior.
+Real-time alerts help both security and operations staff increase their situational awareness, detect unusual and excessive loitering, monitor crowds or queues, and accelerate responses to emergencies, threats, or suspicious behavior.
 In response, they can send staff as needed to improve public safety or the customer experience.
 For these reasons, video content analytics technology is quickly becoming an essential complement to video surveillance camera networks, enabling organizations to maximize the value of their existing infrastructure.

 Signup to receive a monthly blog digest.